-Contrary to its name, stereotactic radiosurgery, also sometimes called a gamma knife procedure, is not surgery at all.
+Contrary to its name, stereotactic radiosurgery used to treat brain tumors is not surgery at all.
 It is called radiosurgery because it uses radiation like surgery to treat tumors.
-However, instead of surgically removing the tumor, this non-invasive procedure utilizes intense focused beams of radiation to damage the DNA of cells in brain tumors, meningiomas, and acoustic neuromas.
-Neurosurgery One’s Dr. J. Adair Prall also uses it to treat trigeminal neuralgia.
-Stereotactic radiosurgery can be performed on a variety of technology systems, including Gamma Knife, CyberKnife, Zap-X, and other linear accelerator-based systems.
+However, instead of surgically removing the tumor, this non-invasive procedure utilizes intense focused beams of radiation to damage the DNA of cells in brain tumors, secondary brain tumors (also called metastatic brain cancer or “mets”), meningiomas, and acoustic neuromas.
+SRS radiation also can be used to treat trigeminal neuralgia.

 Conditions Treated With Stereotactic Radiosurgery